 nutrition facts

 Many health problems usually develop from what we eat.
-Misinformation and unhealthy food choices make it harder to get the right nutrition.
+The various facts about nutrition show that misinformation and unhealthy food choices make it harder to get the right nutrition.
 Good Monk brings you the top 10 nutrition facts to help you make better choices.
 If you often feel tired or fall sick frequently, this is a must-read for you.
-You will learn about the importance of having a nutritious diet, its benefits and nutrition facts.
+You will learn about the importance of having a nutritious diet, its benefits, and nutrition facts.

 Importance Of Having A Nutritious Diet

-Having a healthy nutritious diet supports overall health.
-According to ICMR- NIN National Institute of Nutrition, low consumption of fruits and vegetables and low intake of milk and milk products increased the risk of diabetes and hypertension respectively.
-This shows the importance of having a healthy nutritious diet.
+Having a healthy, nutritious diet supports overall health.
+According to ICMR- NIN National Institute of Nutrition, there are certain facts about nutrients that show that low consumption of fruits and vegetables and low intake of milk and milk products increased the risk of diabetes and hypertension, respectively.
+This shows the importance of having a healthy, nutritious diet.
 Here is why nutrition is important.

 A balanced diet supports brain function and regulates hormones.
 Proper nutrition keeps mood swings in check.
 Nutrient-rich foods like fruits, nuts and whole grains contribute to better mental health.